 Freedom of the Seas has six complimentary (or included) dining venues: the Main Dining Room, Cafe Promenade, Sorrento's Pizza, the Windjammer buffet, El Loco Fresh, and room service.

-The 18-year-old ship also has seven specialty (or extra charge) restaurants: Chops Grill, Giovanni's Italian Kitchen, Izumi Hibachi & Sushi, Playmakers, Chef's Table, Johnny Rockets, and Vintages for light tapas.
+The 19-year-old ship also has seven specialty (or extra charge) restaurants: Chops Grill, Giovanni's Italian Kitchen, Izumi Hibachi & Sushi, Playmakers, Chef's Table, and Johnny Rockets.

 This means that you could easily eat at a different restaurant each night of your weeklong cruise, so long as you're open to specialty dining venues.

-Izumi Hibachi is a favorite of mine not only for the food but the experience.
+Izumi Hibachi is a favorite of mine, not only for the food but also for the experience.
 Who wouldn't want a teppanyaki-style meal at sea?
 Fried rice, juicy filet mignon, and a show?
-Sign me up!

 Comfortable cabins